 Rosatom has received new orders for the construction of floating nuclear power plants (NPPs) following the international forum "ATOMEXPO-2024."
-The orders involve the construction of 15 floating power units (FPUs), according to Alexey Likhachev, Director General of the corporation.
+The discussion revolves around the construction of 15 floating power units (FPUs), according to the corporation's CEO, Alexey Likhachev.

 South Africa is among the potential customers for floating nuclear power plants.
 According to him, Rosatom sees demand for these technologies from the African state.

 Providing other countries with floating nuclear power plants aligns with the government's plan to develop exports of Russian small-capacity NPPs.
-This area is currently of great interest to the corporation.
+Currently, this direction is of great interest to the corporation.

 What is known about floating nuclear power plants